Safeguarding at Poplar Adolescent Unit

 All staff are trained to recognise the signs of a child whose wellbeing is being compromised by physical or emotional abuse and/or neglect.
 They are also trained in how to manage disclosures from young people.

-Two members of the school’s team, Val Scott and Clare Varley, have a specific responsibility for safeguarding and have been trained to become Designated Lead and Deputy
+Two members of the school’s team, Clare Varley, have a specific responsibility for safeguarding and have been trained to become Designated Lead and Deputy

 All adults who work in school have been subject to a Disclosure and Barring Service check (DBS), which means the school has checked to ensure that any adult working at Poplar is an appropriate person to work with children and young people.
 This will include a criminal records check.